 Compliance Questions and Answers

-The following frequently asked questions represent our nearly fifteen years of experience in supporting the OSHA compliance
+The following frequently asked questions represent our twenty two plus years of experience in supporting the OSHA compliance

 needs of general industry in the United States.

 We are a small, family-owned shop with only seven employees.
 OSHA surely would not bother visiting us, would they?

 Your odds of being audited by OSHA are lessened for a shop with fewer than ten employees, but you would be audited if a

 present or former employee were to go to OSHA and sign a written complaint that alleges safety violations at your shop